The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 Abstract

 The dominant paradigm of AI safety — Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO) — has produced measurably safer models at an underexamined epistemic cost.
 By optimizing for universal "helpfulness" and consensus-seeking, alignment methodologies systematically degrade models' capacity to parse structural contradictions, non-Western epistemological frameworks, and historical absences.
-We name this the Alignment Tax: the collateral epistemic damage of safety training, currently unmeasured by any diagnostic instrument in the field.
+Paul Christiano called this the Alignment Tax: the collateral epistemic damage of safety training, currently unmeasured by any diagnostic instrument in the field.

 To detect and quantify this damage without requiring access to model weights, training data, or system prompts, we propose Ensemble Divergence Auditing — a black-box methodology that measures the mathematical spread of semantic similarity judgments across a multi-model, multi-lineage ensemble as a proxy for the sociology of their training architectures.
-Across three independent experimental runs (Runs 1–3: 10, 10, and 20 models; 15, 15, and 30 stimulus pairs; 150, 150, and 600 data points), a staircase "Epistemic Instability Gradient" (EIG for short) pattern emerges with remarkable consistency: cross-model disagreement escalates monotonically with cultural and epistemic specificity.
+Across three independent experimental runs (Runs 1–3; 10, 10, and 20 models; 15, 15, and 30 stimulus pairs), a staircase pattern emerges with remarkable consistency: Run 1 spreads are 0.097 (Control), 0.336 (Cross‑Cultural), 0.336 (Erasure‑Sensitive), and 0.393 (Divergence‑Detection); Run 2 spreads, recalculated on the cleaned 10‑model roster, are 0.083, 0.162, 0.162, and 0.260; Run 3 spreads are 0.167, 0.575, 0.604, and 0.640: cross-model disagreement escalates monotonically with cultural and epistemic specificity.
 The pairs are generated by a clean LLM with no previous context.
 That model is not used in any assessments or divergence experiments.

 The EIG strengthens across runs, and the effect is not artifactual.
 The critical diagnostic: models do not disagree because the content is non-Western.
 They disagree because the epistemological register crosses cultural boundaries.
 The effect is triggered by framing, not by content.
 Foil controls using non-Western subject matter in shared academic framing produce a spread of 0.100 — below the Western-academic baseline of 0.167 — directly falsifying the "cultural unfamiliarity" alternative hypothesis.